ConnorSapphire/timer/README.md

 # Timer

-**Timer** is a simple Python-based application designed to keep track of time.
+**Timer** is a simple web-based application designed to keep track of time.
 This project serves as a basic yet functional tool for time management or tracking specific tasks.

 ## Features

-- **Start/Stop Timer:** Easily start and stop the timer with simple commands.
+- **Start/Stop Timer:** Easily start and stop the timer with simple buttons.
 - **Time Tracking:** Keeps an accurate count of elapsed time.
 - **User-Friendly:** Simple interface for straightforward use.